Get our free email newsletter

 Figure 2: How to draw the EFFT.

 But the important part for this signal is not in the nominal frequency.
-The important part is in the rise and fall times.
+The critical part is in the rise and fall times.
 Considering a rise and fall time of tR = 2ns, we can draw the EFFT as the envelope of the amplitudes of harmonics in red color.
 The envelope is flat from low frequencies to corner frequency f1 = 1/πtON = 30.3MHz.

 Then, amplitudes decrease at -20dB/dec.

 An equivalent idea can be applied to any periodic (i.e., clock) or non-periodic (i.e., ESD) signals, or to digital, analog, or power signals.
-And note that maximum frequency is related to the rise time so it is related to how fast the switching time is (clearly it is related with dv/dt and di/dt).
+And note that maximum frequency is related to the rise time so it is related to how fast the switching time is (clearly it is related to dv/dt and di/dt).

 In Figure 3, a 5.78MHz digital clock is analyzed with two different rise and fall times.
 The fast signal (A) has a rise time of around 3ns.
-The slow version (B) has switching time of around 11ns.
+The slow version (B) has a switching time of around 11ns.

 Figure 3: How switching speed affects the bandwidth of your signal.